floriandejonckheere/utu-thesis/thesis/chapters/04-modular-monolith.typ

 == Background

 // Definition and explanation of modular monolith architecture
-// Answer to Research Question 1
 // Justification for choice of modular monolith in this thesis

 == Challenges and opportunities

-// Answer to Research Question 2
+// Answer to Research Question 1

 == Modularization